ElliottP-13/csci-432-fa19/README.md

-# TODO-Number: TODO-Name, TODO-semester #
+# CSCI 432: Advanced Algorithm Topicss, Fall 2019 #

-This repository is for class materials for TODO-courseinfo, taught by Prof. Fasy.
+This repository is for class materials for CSCI 432 in Fall 2019, taught by Prof. Fasy.

-Course Catalog Description: TODO.
+MSU Course Catalog Description:
+A rigorous examination of advanced algorithms and data structures.
+Topics include average case analysis, probabilistic algorithms, advanced graph problems and theory, distributed and parallel programming.

+From the Instructor: This course is NOT a programming class, and is not structured like the 132 and 232 courses the precede it.
+In this course, we will do many proofs (especially using induction), and will be writing pseudo-code, not code.

+Prerequisites:
+CSCI 246 (Discrete) and CSCI 232 (Data Structures and Algorithms) are a prerequisite for this course.
+In particular, a student enrolled in CSCI 432 should be familiar with sorting algorithms, big-Oh notation, proof by induction and by contradiction, and discrete probability.

 ## Course Outcomes and Objectives

-By the end of this course, a student will:
+This course introduces students to the analysis and design of computer algorithms.
+In this course, students will:

-- TODO- add outcomes
+* Analyze asymptotic time and space complexity of algorithms.
+* Describe algorithmic design paradigms (including dynamic programming, greedy algorithms, divide and conquer) and explain when an algorithmic design situation calls for it.
+* Apply methods of analysis (prove correctness, time/space complexity, termination) to new problems.
+* Use and analyze major graph algorithms and data structures.
+* Design NP completeness reductions.
+* Analyze algorithms from recent research publications.

 ## When and Where?

 When?
-TODO
+MWF TODO
 Where?
-TODO
+Roberts TODO

 ## How do I contact you?